hmrc/file-transmission/README.md

 If it fails to deliver it within certain delivery window, failure notification callback will be sent to consuming service.

 Default length of delivery window is set in the service configuration (`initialBackoffAfterFailure` parameter).
-It can be customized per request by setting `requestTimeoutInSeconds` parameter within the request body.
+It can be customized per request by setting `deliveryWindowDurationInSeconds` parameter within the request body.

-The service uses exponential backoff when performing retry attempts.
 Initial retry delay is defined by `initialBackoffAfterFailure` property set in the service configuration.
-After every failed attempt, this delay is doubled.
+After every failed attempt, this delay is increased.

 [[Back to the top]](#top)